haymizrachi/haymizrachi.github.io/_posts/2024-04-27-automating-apis-with-postman-workflows.md

 __Note:__ For demostartion purposes, all the presented examples will be showed on the `OWASP crAPI`[^1] project that serves as a vulnerable API's platform for new beginners to starting on.

+### What is Postman Platform?

+Postman is an API tool development platform that simplify the process of building, testing, and managing API's under a group of HTTP requests that called 'Collections'.

+This tool offers a wide range of built-in capabilities for interacting with API requests, for example:
+* Load `OpenAPI` specifications as API documentation
+* Execute a sequence of HTTP requests using the `Collection Runner` feature
+* Interact with `GraphQL` API instances
+* Visualizing outcomes using the `Postman Visualizer` tool

+And the crown jewels: the Postman Workflows feature.

 So,

 ### What Postman Workflows is all about?